 “I was SAYING, that instead of my hotel we go back to Yolanda’s apartment, and it’s this all-night threesome and doing coke the whole time, and finally I realized it was eleven-thirty and I had to get over here.”

 Silence falls.
 Chris takes off his sunglasses and squeezes his eyes shut and sits massaging them and grimacing.
-The Law of Irony mandates that I tear off the corner of a NutraSweet packet and pour the powder out and get out a credit card and start chopping lines.
+The Law of Dramatic Irony mandates that I tear open a NutraSweet packet and pour the powder out and get out a credit card and start chopping lines.
 Scott, still facedown in his crossed arms, is breathing more and more slowly.
 Kid’s falling asleep right in front of us, that’s how beat down he is.

 Finally Chris sighs.
 He shoots me a “let’s get this over with” look, and says, “Scott?
 SCOTT!
 You realize that was bought and paid for, right?
 They don’t give it away.”